 Inside the walls, the Church of Santa Maria Assunta overlooks the large square.
 Here, you can find the best preserved traces of the town's medieval origins.

-Don't miss the “Monteriggioni in Arme” Museum which houses faithful reproductions of medieval and Renaissance weapons and armor.
+Don't miss the “Monteriggioni in Arme” educational route which features faithful reproductions of medieval and Renaissance weapons and armor.

 The whole area of Monteriggioni is dotted with churches such as the historic Santa Maria Castello Parish Church, but also villas and small villages immersed in the uniquely beautiful countryside such as Abbadia Isola, an enchanting village inhabited since the 9th century BC.